 From posters to oil paintings to vintage and historical prints, there’s a little something for every Western art lover to buy.
 There are also more sophisticated mixed media pieces, like James Moore’s Spring in bronze on stone and Tammy Lynne Penn’s radiant Together We Fly in bronze.
 The Western art collector or native Texan in your life is going to love the replica of the John Arrowsmith 1841 map of the Republic of Texas, which shows Texas’ claim to the upper Red River area and into what is now New Mexico.

 The Museum houses premier examples of American painters of the 19th and 20th centuries whose art features the American West.
-Close to 400 works by Frederic Remington and Charles M. Russell, arguably the two greatest artists of the American West, are housed on the Museum's mezzanine level where four small gallery spaces are devoted to the their works.
+Close to 400 works by Frederic Remington and Charles M. Russell, arguably the two greatest artists of the American West, are housed in the Museum.
 The wall-mounted, pull-out drawers reveal Russell’s very illustrated letters and other ephemera.
 Thanks to the generosity of museum patrons and sponsors, admission to this beautiful space is always free.

 PC: A Dash for the Timber, 1889; Amon Carter Museum of American Art, Fort Worth, Texas